DON’T SWEAT IT

 We offer accommodation, travel expenses (one return trip, cheapest possible) and a working grant (approx. 300 € per week).
 We also offer a small production budget of 1000 €, which the artist may reimburse by presenting original receipts of purchases, specifically connected to the project produced during the residency.
 The apartment is located near the city center in Vaasa.
 There is a bike, a set of tools and equipment available for the artist.
 There is wireless broadband access in the apartment.
-Platform does not at the moment house a studio.
+Platform does not at the moment house a studio, however a project space in the city center may be available.
 The planned projects have to take this into account, space can be rented or borrowed if needed for the realization of the project and has to be negotiated in advance.
 The artist is given a contact person who is in charge of necessary arrangements, but note that this is voluntary work so if any additional assistance is needed it has to be agreed upon well in advance.

 We ask the artist to realize a project, which can be presented either during the residency or at a later stage.
-The artist is expected to give a public talk about his/her work at the beginning of the residency.
+The artist is expected to give a public talk, performance or workshop about his/her/their work or an introduction to yourself at the beginning of the residency.
 We expect the artist to be able to communicate in English, Swedish or Finnish.
 We require the artist to spend at least 80% of the residency’s duration in Vaasa and the working grant is proportional to days spent in Vaasa.
 The artists are required to submit documentation of the produced project to Platform, as well as press release / information text / informal report or equivalent.

 Please follow these instructions closely.
 Applications not following these requirements will not be considered.
-We require the artist to send a digital application to email@example.com with the subject ‘Residency Application 2018/19’ by the 10th of December.
-The application should be one PDF document with your full name as title of the document.
+We require the artist to send a digital application to email@example.com with the subject ‘Residency Application 2020/21’ by the 20th of October.
+The application should be one PDF document with your full name as the title of the document.
 Don’t paste any relevant information in the email that is not part of the PDF.
 Please include the following in the PDF:

 - Descriptions and images of 5 projects or art works.
 For videos, please add direct links to websites in the PDF.

-- A CV of max one page, including: name, date and place of birth, current postal address as well as email and phone number.
+- A CV of max two pages, including: name, date and place of birth, current location as well as email and phone number.

 The application shall occupy no more than 12 pages and 5 mb.
 All submitted material should be Macintosh compatible.
 The board of Platform will make the selection.
-Only chosen artists will receive a notification about the selection latest at the end January 2018.
+Only chosen artists will receive a notification about the selection at the end December 2019.
 The board is under no obligation to justify the selection.
-If you have questions about the residency please ask them well before the deadline, since Platform is a voluntary community response times may vary.
+If you have questions about the residency please ask them well before the deadline.
+Since Platform is a voluntary community response times may vary.